 The Marquis initially sold his slave-children to a dealer, before going back to bring 14-year-old Thomas to France to educate him.
 This automatically set Thomas free from slavery as it was illegal in mainland France.

-Alexandre’s father Thomas grew up to become the first person of color in the French military to become general-in-chief and played an active part in the French Revolution of 1789.
+Alexandre’s father Thomas grew up to join the French military.
+His tactics and intelligence led him to become the first person of color to become General-in-chief.
+Thomas even played an active part in the French Revolution of 1789.

 3. He grew up in poverty.